mique01/bolsillo-localstorage/DEPLOYMENT.md

 Environment detection is implemented in multiple places:

 1. `src/lib/utils/networkUtils.ts` - Detects environment for network requests
-2. `src/lib/supabase.ts` - Configures Supabase client based on environment
-3. `next.config.js` - Sets build options based on environment
+2. `next.config.js` - Sets build options based on environment

-## Authentication Flow
+## Data Storage

-The application uses Supabase for authentication.
-The flow works as follows:
+The application uses localStorage for data persistence.
+The data structure is defined in the README.md file.

-1. User enters credentials on the login page
-2. Request is made to Supabase authentication API
+### Data Management

-3. On success, JWT token is stored in local storage
+1. All data is stored locally in the browser's localStorage
-4. `SupabaseAuthContext` maintains the authentication state
-5. Protected routes check authentication state

-### Handling Authentication Errors

-When authentication fails, the application:

-1. Detects errors using the enhanced network utils
-2. Attempts to retry with exponential backoff
-3. Falls back to alternative connection methods if needed
-4. Provides user-friendly error messages
+2. Data is automatically loaded when the application starts
+3. Changes are immediately persisted to localStorage
+4. Data is structured according to the interfaces defined in the README

 ## Deployment Steps

 ### GitHub Pages

 1. Configure the GitHub workflow in `.github/workflows/deploy.yml`
-2. Ensure environment variables are set in GitHub repository secrets:
-   - `NEXT_PUBLIC_SUPABASE_URL`
-   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
-   - `NEXT_PUBLIC_SUPABASE_STORAGE_URL`
-3. Push to the main branch to trigger deployment
+2. Push to the main branch to trigger deployment

 ### Vercel

 1. Connect your GitHub repository to Vercel
-2. Configure environment variables in the Vercel dashboard
-3. Set the following variables:
-   - `NEXT_PUBLIC_SUPABASE_URL`
-   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
-   - `NEXT_PUBLIC_SUPABASE_STORAGE_URL`
-4. Deploy from the Vercel dashboard or push to the main branch
+2. Deploy from the Vercel dashboard or push to the main branch

 ## Common Issues and Solutions

-### Authentication Issues (`AuthRetryableFetchError`)
+### localStorage Issues

 This error typically appears when:

-1. The application can't connect to Supabase's authentication servers
-2. CORS policies are blocking the authentication request
-3. Network connectivity issues are present
+1. The browser's localStorage is disabled
+2. The browser is in private/incognito mode
+3. The browser's storage quota is exceeded

 **Solutions:**

-- The application includes built-in retry logic and fallbacks
+- The application includes built-in error handling for localStorage operations
 - Enhanced error messages provide clarity to users
-- Network diagnostic tools help identify the source of the problem
+- The ConnectionManager component shows storage availability status

 ### Missing Polyfills